olivierluethy/YouTube-Time-Manager/README.md

 ## Acknowledgements

 - Special thanks to the Chrome Extensions documentation and various online resources for guidance in developing this extension.

+## Disclaimer
+I don't store any of your information.
+If you don't believe me, all the code is in this repo so you can check it out for yourself.
+The only data that is stored is on your own computer.
+This is necessary for Chrome to remember what you chose to hide when you refresh your page.
+YouRecoHide for YouTube is not affiliated with YouTube.